 3. Did you add some sugar, honey, or something for the yeast to eat to the water you proofed the yeast in?

-4. Did you shape your dough then rise the dough, or did you rise the dough then shape it?
-You only get one good rise with gluten free dough, so it is critical to shape the dough before the big rise.
+4. Did you shape your dough, then rise the dough, or did you rise the dough, then shape it?
+You only get one good rise with gluten-free dough, so it is critical to shape the dough before the big rise.

 5. How did you rise the dough?
 If it is winter, it will be much harder for the yeast to grow.
 I always preheat my oven to 200ºF and then turn the oven off.
 I rise my shaped bread in this nice warm oven.
 (Cover it with plastic wrap so the dough doesn’t dry out.)

-Why did my gluten free bread turn out gummy inside?
+Why did my gluten-free bread turn out gummy inside?

 • The most common reason your bread is gummy, sticky, or doughy in the middle is that your bread didn’t bake long enough.
-Gluten free dough needs to be baked much longer than regular bread dough.
+Gluten-free dough needs to be baked much longer than regular bread dough.

-• You used a very starchy gluten free flour blend.
+• You used a very starchy gluten-free flour blend.

 • You cut the bread while it was still hot.

-Why did my gluten free bread fall apart?
+Why did my gluten-free bread fall apart?

 Ensure the gluten-free flour blend contains either xanthan gum, guar gum, or psyllium husk.
-Note Authentic Foods Steve’s Gluten Free Bread Blend uses vegetable fiber, which includes psyllium husk.
+Note: Authentic Foods Steve’s Gluten-Free Bread Blend uses vegetable fiber, which includes psyllium husk.
 If your blend doesn’t have one of these, you must add it to your ingredients.

 Flour on a digital scale.

-Why is my gluten free bread dense?
+Why is my gluten-free bread dense?

 If you don’t have a digital scale, I recommend using either the spoon or the leveling method to measure your flour.

-Spoon Method: You can also use a spoon to fill the measuring cup.
+Spoon Method: Alternatively, you can use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.
-Leveling Method: Put the measuring scoop into the flour and fill.
+Leveling Method: Place the measuring scoop into the flour and fill it.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

-Why did my gluten free bread collapse during baking?
+Why did my gluten-free bread collapse during baking?

-You can also read my guide to the Best Gluten Free Flour Blends.
-I discuss the gluten free flour blends and which are best for which types of recipes.
+You can also read my guide to the Best Gluten-Free Flour Blends.
+I discuss the gluten-free flour blends and which are best for which types of recipes.

-Why does gluten free bread taste sour?
+Why does gluten-free bread taste sour?

-This problem is not as common for gluten free bread, but if you do taste a sour taste and you didn’t make sourdough, you probably let your bread dough sit too long.
+This problem is not as common for gluten-free bread, but if you do taste a sour taste and you didn’t make sourdough, you probably let your bread dough sit too long.
 The yeast over-fermented.

 The front view of an unsliced loaf of gluten free oat bread on a cutting board.

-If you love to bake, read my Gluten Free Cake Troubleshooting and Gluten Free Cookie Troubleshooting Guides, too!
+If you love to bake, read my Gluten-Free Cake Troubleshooting and Gluten-Free Cookie Troubleshooting Guides, too!

-Great Gluten Free Recipes To Try:
+Great Gluten-Free Recipes To Try:

 Leave a Reply